Your Supplies...Delivered!

 3. Discreetness: These devices are less obtrusive and more discreet, which can be appealing to users who are self-conscious about using CPAP therapy.

 Traditional CPAP machines have a long track record of success and are supported by extensive clinical research.
-They are effective in maintaining airway patency, reducing apnea events, and improving sleep quality and overall health outcomes.
+They are effective in maintaining airway potency, reducing apnea events, and improving sleep quality and overall health outcomes.

 Micro CPAP machines, while promising, have yet to prove their efficacy to the same degree.
 Users considering micro CPAP devices should be aware that traditional CPAP therapy remains the most reliable and effective treatment for sleep apnea currently available.